About the PA Program

 Our 27-month, 108-credit program consists of 12 months of didactic education and 15 months of clinical experiences designed to prepare graduates to provide medical care as part of an interprofessional team.
 Upon successful completion, graduates will receive a Master of Science Physician Assistant Studies degree.

-The Physician Assistant Studies faculty have worked diligently to apply the principles of critical thinking, experiential learning, collaboration, and communication in developing an outstanding PA curriculum, guided by K-State’s mission, and the Competencies of the Physician Assistant Profession.
+The Physician Assistant Studies faculty have worked diligently to apply the critical thinking principles, experiential learning, collaboration, and communication in developing an outstanding PA curriculum, guided by K-State’s mission and the Competencies of the Physician Assistant Profession.